jadecobra/python_tdd_exercises/source/how_to/person_factory.rst

 ^^^^^^^^^^^^^^^^^^^

-* I create a file called ``person.py`` in the project folder and the terminal shows an :doc:`AttributeError` which I add to the list of exceptions
+* I create a file called ``person.py`` in the project folder and the terminal shows an :doc:`/exceptions/AttributeError` which I add to the list of exceptions

   .. code-block:: python